 Most idle games don’t require lots of computing power and work on almost any system.

-Best Browser Idle Games in 2021
+Best Browser Idle Games

 The game looks simple and almost nonexistent at first: a black screen, dim gray text, and a button to start the game.
 Once you’re in, it isn’t that different — there’s only some text telling you to turn an old crank.
 However, the game is much more complex than it first appears.